Palash09/Introduction_Data_Visualization_with_Seaborn/README.md

 To counter this, we are using Seaborn which helps in minimizing the code.
 Here, our main focus we will be using in-built functions of Seaborn along with Matplotlib and Pandas.
 The dataset which is used for visualization purposes is Pokemon dataset available for free at Kaggle.
+I have also provided the csv file of the dataset which is used for visualization.